f5devcentral/f5-automation-labs/docs/class1/module1/lab6.rst

    |image30|

 #.
-At this point you can log into BIG-IP-A using Chrome at ``https://10.1.1.10``.
+At this point you can log into BIG-IP A using Chrome at ``https://10.1.1.10``.
    Verify that the cluster was built by navigating to :menuselection:`Device Management --> Overview` using the menu in the BIG-IP TMUI GUI.
 Verify that the cluster and failover status indicators are all green.

    |image31|